By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Independent Medical Examination (IME) Defense-requested examination by insurer-chosen physician High (for insurer) Often minimizes subjective complaints; prepares for dispute

-Use this framework to estimate your chronic pain settlement when objective findings are absent:
+Here's a framework to estimate your chronic pain settlement when objective findings are absent:

-Step 1: Determine Your State's Rating System
+Step 1: Know Your State's Rating System

 States handle subjective pain claims differently: